julemagne/currency_converter/README.md

 #Currency Converter Program

 ###Create a currency object
-To create a currency object, you can either pass an amount of currency preceded by its currency symbol as a string, or the amount of the currency as a string and the currency code as a symbol as the arguments for the Currency class.
+To create a currency object, you can either pass an amount of currency preceded by its currency symbol as a string, or the amount of the currency as a number or string, and the currency code as a symbol as the arguments for the Currency class.
+No commas in your numbers, please.

 ###You can convert currency!
-To convert currency, enter amount of the first currency, currency code of the first currency as a symbol, amount of the second currency, and currency code of the second currency as a symbol as the arguments for the convert_currency method.
+To convert currency, initialize a CurrencyConverter object with a hash of exchange rates and currency code symbols as key value pairs, and call convert on it.
+Enter the first currency object, and the currency code of the currency you want to convert to as a symbol as the arguments for the convert method.
+No commas in your numbers, please.

 You can also
 * add
 * subtract
 * multiply
 * check if two currency objects are equal using ==

-Errors will return if you try to add or subtract different currencies.
+* receive sweet custom error messages

 ##Supported Currencies:
-* USD United States Dollar
+* $ USD United States Dollar
-* EUR Euro
+* € EUR Euro
-* GBP Great Britain Pound
+* £ GBP Great Britain Pound
-* JPY Japanese Yen
+* ¥ JPY Japanese Yen
-* THB Thai Baht
+* ฿ THB Thai Baht